US STOCKS-Wall St flat as investors await bank earnings

 Declining issues outnumbered advancing ones on the NYSE by

-lows, while the Nasdaq recorded 22 new highs and six new lows.
+low, while the Nasdaq recorded 49 new highs and 21 new lows.

 (Reporting by Abhiram Nandakumar in Bengaluru; Editing by Don